THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 - No stemming (to preserve word clarity)

 Note: Removal of non-ASCII characters may reduce representation of multilingual content.

-#### Sentiment Ground Truth Construction

-Sentiment labels were derived using rule-based mapping from ratings:
-- 1–2 → Negative
-- 3 → Neutral
-- 4–5 → Positive

-These rating-derived labels serve as ground truth to evaluate whether textual review content can predict sentiment automatically.

 #### Final Dataset for Analysis
 After preprocessing and removal of empty `clean_content` records,